Damiana supplement leaf extract herb benefit and side effects

 and use for sexual improvement

-The libido-boosting power of damiana herb hasn't been tested in humans, although a damiana liquor - also spelled liqueur - made from the leaf has long been used as an aphrodisiac in Mexico.
+The libido-boosting power of damiana herb hasn't been well studied in humans as far as I know, although a damiana liquor - also spelled liqueur - made from the leaf has long been used as an aphrodisiac in Mexico.
 In animal studies, extracts of damiana herb had the benefit of speeding the mating behavior of "sexually sluggish" or impotent male rats.
 It had no effect on sexually potent rats.
 It is possible that this herb has additional benefits in humans that may be uncovered with further research.

 Turnera diffusa Wild recovers sexual